 Here, snorkeling is suitable for all levels of swimmers.
 However, do not venture beyond the cove as the waters are deep and the current strong.
 Tropical species include Needlefish, Parrotfish, Yellow Tangs, as well as sea turtles.

-On our last visit to Hawaii, we rented e-bikes in Maui and rode to Black Rock Beach.
+On our last visit to Hawaii, we rented e-bikes in Lahaina and rode to Black Rock Beach.
 The beach was crowded that day, but we saw no turtles.

 Napili Bay – NW Maui